dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 * FileOfFrequenciesToRetain - A file with one number that indicates the frequency of the variants to retain.

+* ExitFile - Exit file with the alleles at the frequency specified in FileOfFrequenciesToRetain.

 * FilesAlleleFreq - A file with two columns.
 The first one indicates the allele frequency and the second one indicates the selection coefficient.

 * NumberIdentifierFiles - How many files where run with a different IdentifierNumber.